operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

 - An `OperatorGroup` not compiled by `operator-sdk` is considered a user- managed resource.
 All conflicts must be resolved by the user, so an error is returned if a non-compiled `OperatorGroup` is already present in a namespace.
+- Deleting an `OperatorGroup` associated with 1..N CSVs will cause those CSVs to transition to a failure state, so we should not delete if this is the case.

 [olm-operatorgroup-membership]: https://github.com/operator-framework/operator-lifecycle-manager/blob/1cb0681/doc/design/operatorgroups.md
 [olm-operatorgroup-installmodes]: https://github.com/operator-framework/operator-lifecycle-manager/blob/1cb0681/doc/design/operatorgroups.md